chworthey/bemis-public-library-studio-docs/docs/Tutorials/tutorial-audio-recording.md

 ![The Adobe Audition "Au" icon from the iMac Dock](../assets/images/imac-adobe-audition-button.webp)

 ### 2. Record

+Point the microphone to the ceiling, the front with the mute button facing towards you.
+Allow for space, do not talk directly into the microphone.

 Click the red circle record button in the Editor panel.